blukatdevelopment/UnchainedWorldsOld/character_creation/classes/muse.md

 #### Dance
 When you move your body with rhythm, your movements shape and guide the weave.
-When not wearing armor, your AC is 11+DEX due to your agility.

 ##### Dancing Dodge
 As a reaction when you are targeted by an attack(after the attack roll is made),